-As a member of the Royal Rehab Group, Breakthru College is backed by a trusted not-for-profit with deep experience in disability and health services.
+Part of the Royal Rehab Group, Breakthru College is supported by a not-for-profit organisation with real-world experience in delivering health and disability services.

 Our training reflects everyday experience, not just textbook learning.
 We're focused on helping you build a fulfilling future in the support sector.